 are passed to the getTreatment

 call.
-These attributes are compared and evaluated against the attributes used in the Rollout plan as defined in the Split Web console to decide whether to show the on
+These attributes are compared and evaluated against the attributes used in the Rollout plan as defined in the Split user interface to decide which treatment is assigned to this key.

 The getTreatment